nkereuwemelijah/nkereuwemelijah-portfolio/terraform-projects/aws-webserver-vpc/README.md

 ## ⚙️ Usage & Workflow

 1. Clone the repository:
 git clone https://github.com/nkereuwemelijah/nkereuwemelijah-portfolio.git
 cd terraform-projects/aws-webserver-vpc

 2. Git workflow
+# Initialize a new Git repository (if not already initialized)
+git init

+# Format Terraform code (optional, if you have a formatter installed)
+git fmt

+# Stage all changes for commit
+git add .

+# Commit changes with a descriptive message
-git init                # Initialize a new Git repo git fmt                 # Format Terraform code git add .               # Stage changes git commit -m "Update project files"
+git commit -m "Update project files"

 3. Terraform workflow
+# Validate the Terraform configuration for syntax errors
+terraform validate

-terraform validate      # Check configuration syntax terraform plan          # Preview changes Terraform will make terraform apply         # Apply the configuration to AWS terraform destroy       # Destroy the infrastructure when done
+# Preview the changes Terraform will make in AWS
+terraform plan

+# Apply the Terraform plan and create resources in AWS
+terraform apply

+# Destroy the AWS infrastructure when done
+terraform destroy

 ## 📝 Project Status
 > **Note:** The EC2 instance used in this project may no longer be active.